 Overlooking 550 acres of The Texas Hill Country, La Cantera Resort is one of the most sought after San Antonio resorts.
 With a AAA Four Diamond rating, La Cantera offers sophistication and relaxation.
 From their 25,000 sq. ft destination spa to six pools ranging from an adult lap pool to a zero-entry children’s pool including slides, guests can immerse themselves in the best that Hill Country has to offer.
-Check out these five reasons to add La Cantera Resort & Spa to your bucket list.
+Check out these five reasons to add La Cantera Resort & Spa to your Texas bucket list.

 5 Reasons to Add La Cantera Resort & Spa to Your Bucket List

 La Cantera has a total of 496 rooms, suites, and private villas.
 From entry-level Deluxe King and Queen Rooms to Luxury and Presidential Suites, all rooms and suites in the resort’s main building were renovated in 2015.